How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Birth control: The effect of simeprevir on the development of an unborn baby has not been studied, however simeprevir must be used with interferon alfa and ribavirin.
-Treatment with ribavirin can cause severe birth defects to an unborn child.
+Birth control: The effect of simeprevir on the development of an unborn baby has not been studied, however it is often taken with medications that can cause severe birth defects to an unborn child.
 Both partners should use a reliable form of birth control while taking this medication and for 6 months afterwards (the time it takes for ribavirin to be cleared from the body).

 For women, your doctor will not give you simeprevir until you have had a negative pregnancy test.
 Your doctor should have you continue to do monthly pregnancy tests to ensure that you do not become pregnant while using this medication.

 Methods of birth control that use hormones, such as a birth control pill, patch, or injection, may not be fully reliable as simeprevir interacts with many medications and may change the way that your body uses the hormones.
-If you are taking ribavirin along with simeprevir, at least 2 forms of non-hormonal birth control (condom, diaphragm) must be used while you are taking this medication.
+At least 2 forms of non-hormonal birth control (condom, diaphragm) must be used while you are taking this medication.

-Hepatitis C virus response: Only genotype 1 and genotype 4 hepatitis C viruses have been studied and determined to respond to simeprevir.
+Hepatitis C virus response: Only genotype 1 and genotype 4 hepatitis C virus strains have been studied and determined to respond to simeprevir.
 The safety and effectiveness of using simeprevir to treat other strains of hepatitis C virus have not been determined.

-Infection with hepatitis B: The safety and effectiveness of treatment with simeprevir have not been established for people who also have human immunodeficiency virus (HIV) or hepatitis B virus (HBV).
+Infection with Human Immunodeficiency Virus (HIV): The safety and effectiveness of treatment with simeprevir have not been established for people who also have human immunodeficiency virus (HIV).

 Liver function: Simeprevir is not recommended for people with active, worsening liver disease, or moderately-to-severely reduced liver function.
 If you have a history of reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.